Professional practice

 Public international law

-Ben has an interest in public international law, particularly as to the relationship between international law and domestic law, and the role of international law in the courts of England and Wales.
+Ben has an interest in public international law, particularly as to the relationship between international law and domestic law, and the role of international law in domestic courts.

 As a judicial assistant, Ben worked on a number of cases with an international law dimension, including: